The Essentials of Accounting for Dental Practices

 Growing your dental practice requires careful financial planning.
 By thinking strategically about taxes, you can free up resources to reinvest in your business.
 Clear Peak Accounting can provide the tax planning expertise you need to make informed decisions.

-Budget for Equipment Upgrades
+How to Budget for New Dental Equipment

 Investing in new dental technology can improve patient care and streamline your operations.
 These equipment purchases often come with valuable tax advantages.
 Section 179 allows you to deduct the full purchase price of qualifying equipment in the year you buy it, rather than depreciating it over several years.
 Bonus depreciation offers another way to write off a significant portion of the cost immediately.
 Understanding these options can make upgrading your equipment more affordable.